muneer78/muneer78.github.io/_posts/2023-04-17-great-lines-the-supreme-design-edition.md

 ---
-tags: great-lines
+date: 2023-04-17
-title: "Great Lines: The Supreme Design Edition"
+title: The Supreme Design Edition
+tags: newsletter
 ---

 First, this wisdom should be heeded by everyone.